SMittu-2024/SMittu-2024/README.md

 **About Me:**

-I am from India and currently located in Montreal, Canada.
+I am from India and currently located in Ghaziabad, UP.

 - 🔭 I’m currently working on **Upwork freelancing**
 - 🌱 I’m currently learning **Software Testing Udemy courses**